 But make sure you don’t have too many apps running in the background.

 Another troubleshooting method that might just work is to replace the battery.

 Your phone might be rechargeable, but your battery will ultimately need to be replaced.

 The more you recharge a battery, the faster the battery will start to degrade in value.

-With a bad battery, your phone will become prone to errors and possibly hang-ups.
+With a bad battery, your phone will become prone to errors that can include hanging up calls by itself.

 You could also check to see how the charging cord is doing.

 Sometimes your battery is not getting the juice it needs to charge fully.

 Another way to check your battery is to download an app that checks your battery health.